 The assessment is to be booked once you’ve had enough time to hone the skills and knowledge you have obtained on your training day.
 The maximum time to complete your award is 18 months.

 If you have attended a training course and have all the pre-requirements you can attend the one day assessment course and you will be assigned a written paper to be completed and submitted before attending the assessment.

 Practical assessment day consists of a full day mountain bike journey - usually 5 to 6 hours.
 This will be your opportunity to demonstrate your leadership and navigational skills, group management and knowledge of trailside repairs.

-To make a booking on this course please contact us to check our availability before you book.
+To make a booking on any of these dates please contact us to check our availability before you book.